dorsav/k8s-preview-envs/README.md

 This repository contains the configuration and deployment setup for managing preview environments of a sample FE app using Kubernetes, Helm, and Kustomize.

-- `app/`: Contains the files for the FE application (Mainly Dockerfile).
+- `app/`: Contains the files for the really dummy flask application
 - `helm/`: Helm chart for managing Kubernetes deployment.
-- `kustomize/`: Kustomize overlays for customizing Helm charts based on environments.
+- `kustomize/`: Kustomize overlays for customizing dynamic preview envs.

 ## Helm Chart - myapp